omnibor/spec/SCOPE.md

 # Scope

-Specifies procedures for constructing and conveying artifact trees for artifacts.
+Specifies procedures for constructing and conveying artifact trees, directed acyclic graphs (DAGs), and other related data structures for artifacts.
 Including but not limited to:

-- formats for artifact ids
+- formats for artifact identifiers
-- formats for specifying parent child relationships within an artifact tree
+- formats for specifying graph relationships between artifacts
-- manner of embedding artifact tree identifiers in artifacts of various types
+- manner of embedding identifiers for artifact trees, directed acyclic graphs (DAGs), and other related data structures in artifacts of various types
 - guidance for build tools for:
-    - constructing artifact trees
+  - constructing artifact artifact trees, DAGs, and other related data structures
-    - conveying artifact trees
+  - conveying artifact trees, DAGs, and other related data structures
-    - embedding artifact tree ids in artifacts
+  - embedding identifiers for artifact trees, DAGs, and other related data structures ids in artifacts
-- manners of conveyance of artifact trees
+  - manners of conveyance of artifact trees, DAGs, and other related data structures
-- descriptions of use cases for which artifact trees may be used
+  - descriptions of use cases for which artifact trees, directed acyclic graphs, and other related data structures may be used
+  - guidance on metadata which references artifact trees, DAGs, and other related data structures